 In June 2021, the Society established an internally restricted fund to help cover costs incurred in the reopening of programs, operations, and competitions up to June 30, 2023.
-Previously, the internally restricted fund, established effective June 30, 2016, was for hosting, preparing for, or participation in Provincial or National Games and other specified projects up to and including the 2021 Summer Games.
+During the year ended June 30, 2023, the internally restricted funds were transferred into the unrestricted fund and spent in accordance with the internal restrictions.